-Three dancers in dynamic positions pose against a stark white background.
-On the left Annie Peterson wears a red bandana and a red pinnie is hunched over looking down.
-In the center a Vitche-Boul Ra dons a colorfully patterned shirt, has one arm akimbo and the other reaches out towards the lens.
-On the right Zeze Schorsch in a red tie dye tee with a black vest overlain leans back and looks towards the other dancers.
+Three dancers in stand in a narrow diagonal against a stark white background.
+They all look off in different directions.
+On the left Annie Peterson wears a red bandana and a red pinnie gazes on a slight downward angle.
+In the center a Vitche-Boul Ra dons a colorfully patterned shirt, sets his sights up and to his right.
+On the right Zeze Schorsch in a red tie dye tee with a black vest overlain looks straight up, chin forward toward the camera.

 Photo: Melissa Simpson